pcmolinari/CapstonePCM2/CapstoneRPresentation.md

 </small></small>

-Results - Prediction accuray of model
+Results - Prediction accuracy of model
 ========================================================
 <small><small>

-The following plot/table shows the Confusion Maxtrix obtained after applying the random forest model to the influential reviews
+The following plot/table shows the Confusion Matrix obtained after applying the random forest model to the influential reviews
 And we can see an accuracy of prediction of 89%

 ![alt text](Confusionmatrixlast.png)

 ***

 The model predicts the reviews in 5 classes.
-And each of them represents the number of stars in the reviews.
+And each of them represents the rounded average number of stars in the reviews.

 From this matrix we can see that our classifier correctly identified (sensitivity or true positive) the number of stars by 100%, 83%, 78%, 96% and 81% of the times respectively.